OnyxDurga/gpu-npf/README.md

 # GPU NPF

-This repo was used for our work on [GPU-based packet processing](http://hdl.handle.net/2078.1/thesis:45872).
+This repo was used for our work on GPU-based packet processing:

+Van Hauwaert, Romain ; Vanliefde, Maxime.
+GPU-based Packet Processing.
+Ecole polytechnique de Louvain, Université catholique de Louvain, 2024.
+Prom. : Barbette, Tom. http://hdl.handle.net/2078.1/thesis:45872

 The measures in this work were made using the scripts in this repo.
 All the scripts require [NPF](https://github.com/tbarbette/npf).
 NPF needs to be in the same folder as this repo or be in the PATH.